 Once you have passed the requirements during your instructional period, you can apply for a provisional driver’s license.
 In order to qualify, you need to:

 The Driving Skills test takes about 20 minutes, and it tests your familiarity with a vehicle, Maryland Laws, and safe driving regulations.
 You will need to provide your own vehicle and proof of driver’s insurance.
 You can find a full checklist of the things they will score you on here.

 You will be able to drive unsupervised in daylight hours with a provisional license, but you will have some restrictions.

-Once you hold your provisional driver’s license violation-free for 18 consecutive months, it will automatically convert into an unrestricted license.
+Once you’ve held your provisional license violation-free for 18 consecutive months, it will automatically convert into an unrestricted MD driver’s license.
 You will receive a card in the mail that will state this, and you must keep it with your license at all times.
 You will get a proper unrestricted license at your next renewal.

 If you are convicted of a traffic violation, the 18-month countdown will reset starting on the date of the court hearing or the day any suspensions on your license ends.

 If you have over 18 months of experience driving with an out-of-state license, you will not be required to downgrade to a provisional license.
 However, anyone with less than 18 months of experience has to undergo the following provisional license periods (without traffic violations) to get an unrestricted license.